CalmDownVal/signal/readme.md

 - `parallel: boolean = false`
   controls whether asynchronous handlers will run in parallel or in series, only has effect if async is set to true
+- `backend: 'array' | 'es6map' = 'array'`
+  controls which data structure is used to hold the handler collection, see the [Signal Backend](#signal-backend) section for more information

 Internally this function only checks the async option and delegates execution to either `Signal.createSync` or `Signal.createAsync`.